Top 10 party Games

 swirled Easter cake cooling in a baking dish

-2 – Make the Frosting
+2 – Make the easter cake Frosting

 To make the frosting, beat the softened butter in a large mixing bowl or stand mixer until it is light and fluffy.